 Owlet Smart Sock

 One such item you might want to add to this list in coming years is the Owlet Smart Sock, a small baby bootie that monitors your newborn’s heart rate and oxygen levels.

-It also helps you monitor the baby’s sleep quality and skin temperature and even alerts you when the baby rolls over at night.
+It also helps you monitor the baby’s sleep quality, skin temperature and even alert you when the baby rolls over at night.

 The Owlet Smart Sock allows you to check real-time statistics on any device with a browser and gives the parent information they wouldn’t normally have without additional diagnostic tools.
-It lets them know whether their baby is running a fever, has a higher than usual heartbeat or even whether the baby have stopped breathing.
+It lets them know whether their baby is running a fever, has a higher than usual heartbeat or even whether or not they have stopped breathing.

 The Owlet works by combining a removable sensor with a set of washable socks to allow comfortable and safe monitoring through the baby’s foot.
 This type of monitoring system has been in place at hospitals for several decades, but until now, it hasn’t really been able to go home with the parent.

 The Owlet Smart Sock recently raised $1.85 million in funding to expand its offering in what the company hopes will be a product that can go home with every baby born around the world.
 It is not currently classified as a medical device, but the founders are open to turning their FDA tested device into an FDA approved medical device in the future, should the need arise.

 The Mimo baby monitor is a onesie that provides a similar function to the Owlet, but in a different form factor.
 Like the Owlet, the Mimo tracks breathing, skin temperature and movement.
 It doesn’t currently provide heart rate statistics, however.